-2. …With people who find smarter than you are.
-Talk to these people.
+2. Hang out with smart people.
+Talk to them.
 This will challenge you to process their inflections and likely even retort where necessary because it’s rude to remain silent if someone asks you a question.

 3. Listen to NPR.
+Or Oh Boy.
+Or Monocycle.
 My friend Lara is really good at passing along the most valuable of the This American Life loot.
 If you give me your e-mail address, I will see to it that you and lady menses over there are placed on this e-mail chain.

 4. Listen to NPR while you’re exercising.
 You won’t feel the burn as saliently and you’ll probably start enunciating your words better.

 5. Just exercise.
 It releases endorphins and endorphins make you happy so even if this doesn’t aid your period brain, at least you’ll be too happy to feel dumb.
 It’s true what they say, you know?
 That ignorance is bliss.